xmuyulab/Diamond/README.md

 ## Nextflow Scripts Execution
 The data processing workflow of Diamond involves complicated command-lines and script tools.
 We utilize Nextflow to chain them together, which facilitate complex data manipulations.
 The Nextflow script is saved as a pipeline.nf file in the Diamond folder.
 Nextflow has been added into the environment variables, and you can execute *nextflow --help* command to any path in the container created above to ensure Nextflow can be correctly used.

-We provide a set of yeast raw MS data without a spectral library, which can be analyzed by executing the following command in your terminal.
-Assuming your are in the Diamond folder, containing yeast MS data in the data folder, the common folder and pipeline.nf.
+We provide a set of yeast raw MS data in the data folder without a spectral library , which can be analyzed by executing the following command in your terminal.
+Assuming your are in the Diamond folder, containing yeast MS data, the common folder and pipeline.nf.
 Now you can start to process MS data of yeast with the aim to build a spectral library:

 ```shell
 nextflow run pipeline.nf --workdir "/path/to/Diamond" --centroid "/path/to/Diamond/data/centroid/\*.mzXML" --profile "/path/to/Diamond/data/profile/\*.mzXML" --fasta "/path/to/Diamond/data/sgs_yeast_decoy.fasta" --winodws "/path/to/Diamond/data/win.tsv.32" --windowsNumber "32" --outdir "/path/to/results_folder"